Data protection and disclaimer

 4.3 Which data is processed in relation to marketing?

 Data from the use of services is analysed in order to develop and promote public transport services in a needs-oriented manner.
-If you are contacted for this purpose, the communication is generally carried out by us.
+If you have consented to us doing so and you are contacted for this purpose, this is generally carried out by us.
 You will be contacted by other TCs and associations involved in the NDS only in exceptional cases and in accordance with strict conditions and also only if the evaluation of the data suggests that a specific public transport offer could provide added value for you as a customer.
 Contact by Swiss Federal Railways constitutes an exception to this rule.
 Swiss Federal Railways is responsible for the marketing mandate for the DS services on behalf of the NDS (e.g. GA Travelcard and Half Fare Travelcard) and may regularly contact you in this capacity.

-• Every e-mail that you will receive from us or other public transport companies will contain an unsubscribe link that you can click to unsubscribe from further messages.
+• Every e-mail that you will receive from us or other public transport companies will contain an unsubscribe link which you can click to unsubscribe from further messages.

 • If you have a SwissPass login, you can unsubscribe at www.swisspass.ch and manage your settings for receiving messages in your account at any time.